The definition of words in italics can be found in the glossary.

 From your magazine’s summary page, click on “Edit email list”.

 In the “Users” tab, search for any individuals you want to send the magazine to.
 Click “+” to add them to the email list.

 In the “Groups” tab, select any workgroups you want to send the magazine to.
 All of the workgroup’s members will be emailed new issues.

 Add content to your Magazine:

 Run a search for either opportunities or articles.

-Select the items you wish to add by checking the box the to the item’s entry in the search listings.
+Select the items you wish to add by checking the box next to the item in the list of search results.

 Select “Add to magazine” from the “Actions” drop-down next to the “Bookmarks” button.

 In the pop-up, select the magazine you wish to add the content to.
 You will then be able to choose to add the content to an existing issue or to create a new issue.

 You can choose to add the content to one of the magazine’s existing sections or to create a new section.